Jonah I. Garde

 Graduate Supervision keyboard_arrow_down

 Celine Dosch (M.A.
-Thesis, in progress): Queere Erinnerungskultur und Multidirektionalität.
+Thesis, 2025): Queere Erinnerungskultur und Multidirektionalität.
 Zur Verfolgung lesbischer und transmaskuliner Personen im Nationalsozialismus.
 (Goethe University Frankfurt, Second Supervisor)